 Don't wait until you get close to retirement to purchase long term care coverage.
 The younger you are the lower your premiums.
-I purchased our coverage the year it was first available at age 54 and a year before I retired.
-It wasn't too expensive and today after ten years of retirement my monthly premium is about $72 and my wife's premium, a year younger, is $66.
+I purchased our coverage the year it was first available at age 52 several years before I retired.
+It wasn't too expensive and today after 12 years of retirement my monthly premium is $77.17 and my wife's premium, a year younger, is $72.09.
 Obtain estimates for coverage as early as possibly to dramatically reduce your monthly payments throughout your life time.

 This type of care isn't intended to cure you.
 It is chronic care that you

 might need for the rest of your life.
 You can receive long term care in your own

 home, a nursing home or another long term care facility, such as an assisted

 People often confuse long term care with disability or short-term medical care.
 Long term care is not:

 Many people think all long term care is provided in nursing homes.
 However, long term care is most often provided at home, in adult day care facilities or in assisted living facilities.